 The best clams are fresh from the ocean and require a thorough cleaning.
 Follow these easy steps to avoid a spoonful of sand!

 - Inspect the clams.
-Discard any clams that have a damaged or broken shell.
-If they look different or, dare we say, smell different – chances are they will taste different!
+Firstly, discard any clams that have a damaged or broken shell.
+If they look different or, dare we say, smell different - chances are they will taste different!
 (And NOT in a good way)!
 Select uniform, fresh-smelling clams from a reputable seafood vendor.

 - Rinse the clams.
-Put your clams in a colander and rinse thoroughly, with cold water, to remove any initial sand and ocean souvenirs.
-Don’t be too picky yet – you’ll be scrubbing soon!
+Then, put your clams in a colander and rinse thoroughly, with cold water, to remove any initial sand and ocean souvenirs.
+Don't be too picky yet - you'll be scrubbing soon!

 - Brine the clams.
-Place your clams in a cold, fresh or salt water solution (we use 4 quarts of water to 1/4 cup of sea or kosher salt) for twenty minutes.
+Next, place your clams in a cold, fresh or salt water solution (we use 4 quarts of water to ¼ cup of sea or kosher salt) for twenty minutes.
 If the water becomes cloudy, or sand settles at the bottom, rinse and repeat.
 Repeat once or twice, as needed, until your water remains clear.

 - Scrub the clams.
-With a bristle brush (we use a produce brush) scrub your clams clean of any remaining debris under running cold water.
-Be sure to scrub in all the nooks and crannies along the shell’s perimeter to release any stubborn sand or grit.
+Then, with a bristle brush (we use a produce brush) scrub your clams clean of any remaining debris under running cold water.
+Be sure to scrub in all the nooks and crannies along the shell's perimeter to release any stubborn sand or grit.